Phase diagram of a distorted kagome antiferromagnet and application to Y-kapellasite

 Going away from the $J'=0$ limit, the $\vec{Q}=(1/3,1/3)$ order extends for a finite region along the $J'/J_{\varhexagon}$ axis (red area in Fig.~\ref{fig:Classical-PD}), which is bounded by the onset of the classical spin-liquid phase.
-Within this region, the numerical minimization of the classical energy shows that the spin pattern is unchanged with respect to the one shown in Fig.~\ref{fig:mag_order} and the orientation of the spins is still determined only by the angle $\phi$ between the spins of sublattice $A$.
+Within this region, the numerical minimization of the classical energy shows that the spin pattern is unchanged with respect to the one shown in Fig.~\ref{fig:ninja_lat}\,c and the orientation of the spins is still determined only by the angle $\phi$ between the spins of sublattice $A$.
 As already mentioned, the phase diagram is invariant under the exchange of $J$ and $J'$, and a corresponding $\vec{Q}=(1/3,1/3)$ order is observed also in the proximity of the $J=0$ limit (blue area in Fig.~\ref{fig:Classical-PD}).
 The two $\vec{Q}=(1/3,1/3)$ ordered phases, one for $J>J'$ and the other for $J<J'$, are transformed into each other by a mirror reflection with respect to $\vec{a}_1$.
 In the numerical calculations, the two phases can be distinguished by their spin susceptibility in momentum space, defined as

 where $\vec{r}_i$ is the position of site $i$ in the kagome lattice, $N$ is the total number of sites and the brackets $\langle \dots \rangle$ denote an appropriate average.
-In the $\vec{Q}=(1/3,1/3)$ phase at $J>J'$, $\chi_{\vec{k}}$ displays high intensity peaks at the $K_2'$ points, while in the ordered phase at $J<J'$, its maxima are located at the $K'_3$ points [see Fig.~\ref{fig:ninja_lat}~(b)].

-In the limit where $J_{\varhexagon}\ll J,J'$ the system is no longer frustrated since each coupled neighbor of an $A$ site is a $B$ site and viceversa.
+In the $\vec{Q}=(1/3,1/3)$ phase at $J>J'$, $\chi_{\vec{k}}$ displays high intensity peaks at the $K_2'$ points, while in the ordered phase at $J<J'$, its maxima are located at the $K'_3$ points [see Fig.~\ref{fig:ninja_lat}\,b].
+In the limit where $J_{\varhexagon}\ll J,J'$ the system is no longer frustrated since each coupled neighbor of an $A$ site is a $B$ site and vice versa.
 The ground state order is, hence, given by a simple collinear $\vec{Q}=0$ state where the two sublattices have opposite spin orientations.
 This regime is marked green in Fig.~\ref{fig:Classical-PD}.